OmkarY6978/AWS-retail-data-pipeline/README.md

 This project demonstrates a scalable, cloud-native data pipeline built on Amazon Web Services (AWS).
 It is designed to process both large historical datasets (batch processing) and live event data (real-time streaming) for a fictional e-commerce company.
 The processed data is then made available for analysis and visualization through an interactive Power BI dashboard.

 ## Architecture Diagram
-*(You can create a simple diagram using a tool like diagrams.net and upload it to your screenshots folder, then link it here!)*

 ![Architecture Diagram](screenshots/architecture.png)

 ## Tech Stack